scotteifel/Peek-In/README.md

 This could be turned into an executable program.

-This is developed for the Windows OS currently.
+Developed for Windows OS currently.

 ## Code of Conduct:
   Be respectful